dkraczkowski/dkraczkowski.github.io/articles/crafting-data-processing-pipeline/README.md

 ## Understanding the Pipe & Filter Paradigm

 Imagine a relay race: runners (filters) effortlessly pass the baton (data) in a sequence, following a designated path (pipes).
 This perfectly encapsulates the "pipe and filter" architecture: data flows through sequential processing units (filters), linked by conduits (pipes) which enable modular transformations.

-Within this framework, elements like Pipeline, Context, and Step shine, complemented by PipelineCursor, PipelineStatus, and PipelineResult.

-In our version of this race, key players include the `Pipeline`, `Context`, and `Step`, supported by structures like `PipelineCursor`, `PipelineStatus`, and `PipelineResult`.

 > Note: Our narrative centers around synchronous processing.
 Venturing into asynchronous terrains offers another layer of complexity worth exploring separately.